notoriouscode97/notoriouscode97/README.md

 ### 🚀 About Me
 I’m a Senior Software Engineer with over **8 years of professional experience**, primarily in mobile development.
 In the past, I specialized in **iOS development** and **Flutter**, building apps that have reached **millions of users** worldwide.

 However, my focus has now shifted entirely to **backend development**.
 I'm passionate about designing and building scalable backend systems, microservices, and APIs.
-Over the last two years, I’ve been working with **Golang** and **Java**, utilizing modern tools and frameworks to deliver robust and efficient server-side solutions.
+Over the last two years, I’ve been working with **Golang** and **Nodejs**, utilizing modern tools and frameworks to deliver robust and efficient server-side solutions.

 ### 🏆 Highlights of My Career
 - Transitioned from mobile to backend development to focus on scalable and server-side technologies.